fadimashan/ToDoList/README.md

 **Sort tasks by:**

-    1. task name
+    1. Task name
-    2. project name
+    2. Project name
-    3. date
+    3. Date

 **Create a new tasks.**

 **Modify tasks:**

-    1. edit a task
+    1. Edit a task
-    2. mark it as done
+    2. Mark it as done
-    3. delete task
+    3. Delete task

 **Save your tasks.**